irishgordo/harvester-wiki/Harvester-Test-Cases-Integration.md

    - [ ] Add a networking interface, change all the values to make sure that they are not the default ones, save successfully
    - [ ] Modify a networking interface, change all the values to make sure that they are not the old ones, save successfully
    - [ ] Delete a networking interface, it can be deleted successfully
+   - [ ] Add cloud-init, it can be saved successfully

+ ### 2. Create from YAML
+   - [ ] Create from YAML, save it with nothing, no VM can be created
+   - [ ] Create from YAML, save it with invalid content, no VM can be created
+   - [ ] Create from YAML, save it with valid content, a new VM item can be created
+   - [ ] Create from YAML, once a new item has been created, check the status, its status should be running if there is nothing incorrect in YAML˜

+ ### 3. VM list
+   - [ ] Select one of the VM items in the list, click Download YAML button, a YAML file will be downloaded, check if the content is correct
+   - [ ] Select several of the VM items in the list, click Download YAML button, a YAML file will be downloaded, check if the content is correct
+   - [ ] Select one of the VM items in the list, click Delete button, a YAML file will be downloaded, check if the content is correct
+   - [ ] Select several of the VM items in the list, click Download YAML button, a YAML file will be downloaded, check if the content is correct

 ## Images